from the back cover

 This is a story of the struggle with the human concept of mortality through the eyes of one person with a terminal disease, but also of how nature copes with mortality without even thinking about it.

-THE UNSATISFACTORY NATURE OF EXISTENCE (excerpt), page xxx
+THE UNSATISFACTORY NATURE OF EXISTENCE (EXCERPT), PAGE 27

 "Wolf M182 was dead, at least that’s what Clifton Stewart at the Minnesota Wolf Management Center in Ely presumed.
 Clifton had monitored M182 and his mate, M181, for over six years; their first catch-and-release radio collaring and physical exam suggested M182 was three years old then, which now made him about nine and over twice the average age of wolves in the wild.